squaresausage/Open-Source-PC110/README.md

 # License

 This project is free for non-commercial reproduction.
 You are not permitted to sell it for profit.
-Nor you are permitted to create a closed-source clone of it.
-Share your experiences, forks and ideas with the community to make everyone benefit.
+Neither are you permitted to create a closed-source clone of it.
+Share your experiences, forks, and ideas with the community to benefit everyone.